ygor/crypto-arbitrage/README.md

 - Dependency injection for loose coupling
 - SignalR for real-time communication
 - React with Material-UI for the frontend

+## Troubleshooting

+### Common Issues

+- **Services fail to start**: Ensure ports 3000, 5001, 27017, and 6379 are not already in use on your system.
+- **Connection issues between services**: Make sure all services are running with `docker-compose ps`.
+- **API unreachable**: Check if the service is running and view logs with `docker-compose logs api`.
+- **No arbitrage opportunities detected**: Verify that the worker service is running (`docker-compose logs worker`) and that the configuration is correct.
+- **Frontend connectivity issues**: Ensure the API service is running and check browser console for CORS or other connection errors.

 ## Contributing